Jack Greene: Early life

-Greene was born in Maryville, Tennessee, and learned to play guitar when he was ten years old.
+Greene was born in Maryville, Tennessee, and learned to play guitar when he was 10 years old.
 His first involvement with the music industry came when he was still a teenager, working as a disc jockey at radio station WGAP in Maryville.

 By the age of 18, Greene was a regular on the Tennessee Barn Dance show on WNOX (Knoxville, Tennessee).
-In the early 1950s he moved to Atlanta, Georgia, where he formed his own band, The Peach Tree Boys.
+In the early 1950s, he moved to Atlanta, where he formed his own band, the Peach Tree Boys.
 Greene was lead vocalist, drummer, and guitarist for the group for eight years.
-In 1959, he moved back to Tennessee and settled in Nashville and formed another band, The Tennessee Mountain Boys.
+In 1959, he moved back to Tennessee and settled in Nashville and formed another band, the Tennessee Mountain Boys.
 A major career break came Greene's way in 1961 when his band served as the opening act for Ernest Tubb.
-Impressed, Tubb asked Greene to become a part of his backing band, the Texas Troubadors in 1962.
+Impressed, Tubb asked Greene to become a part of his backing band, the Texas Troubadors, in 1962.

 Career

 Success and "There Goes My Everything"

 For the next few years, Jack Greene was a drummer, guitarist, vocalist, and master of ceremonies for the Troubadors' performances.
 He soon began serving as opening act on a regular basis for Tubb, as well as playing in the band.
 In 1964, Jack released his first solo record with The Last Letter.
-The song originally appeared on one of Ernest Tubb's live albums but drew enough attention that Tubb's record label, Decca Records, released it as a single.
-Another single, "Don't You Ever Get Tired (Of Hurting Me)", followed in 1965 but failed to make the country music charts, having the bad luck to come out at the same time as Ray Price's version.
+The song originally appeared on one of Ernest Tubb's live albums, but drew enough attention that Tubb's record label, Decca Records, released it as a single.
+Another single, "Don't You Ever Get Tired (Of Hurting Me)", followed in 1965, but failed to make the country music charts, having the bad luck to come out at the same time as Ray Price's version.
 Tubb encouraged Jack Greene to leave the Texas Troubadors and pursue a solo career.
-Said Greene in an interview, "Ernest told me 'Son I believe it's time to go.'
-But also said 'If you can't make it you can always come back and be a Troubador'."
+Said Greene in an interview, "Ernest told me, 'Son, I believe it's time to go.'
+But also said, 'If you can't make it, you can always come back and be a Troubador'."

-Greene's first Top 40 hit came in early 1966 with "Ever Since My Baby Went Away", peaking at No. 37.
-Later that year, Decca released what would become his signature song, "There Goes My Everything".
-The song reached No. 1 and stayed on top of the country charts for 7 weeks while becoming a crossover hit.
-His success continued into 1967 with another No. 1 in "All The Time" (on top for 5 weeks) and a number 2 hit with "What Locks The Door".
+Greene's first top-40 hit came in early 1966 with "Ever Since My Baby Went Away", peaking at number 37.
+Later that year, Decca released what became his signature song, "There Goes My Everything".
+The song reached number one and stayed on top of the country charts for seven weeks, while becoming a crossover hit.
+His success continued into 1967 with another number one in "All the Time" (on top for five weeks) and a number-two hit with "What Locks the Door".
 In 1967, he received the prestigious awards for Male Vocalist of the Year, Single of the Year, and Album of the Year from the Country Music Association.
-In all, he recorded nine No. 1 country hits on various charts including five No. 1 Billboard hits.
-His success continued into 1968 with another No. 1 with "You Are My Treasure" and the top 5 hit "Love Takes Care Of Me".
+In all, he recorded nine number-one country hits on various charts, including five number-one Billboard hits.
+His success continued into 1968 with another number one with "You Are My Treasure" and the top-five hit "Love Takes Care of Me".